albertSuhardi/automationbackendbibit/README.md

 - Choose Maven
 - Choose Maven Quickstart

-in Pom xml, copy past or import this library that can you get from here "link" in test/java/com/bibit make 3 directory base  : for store/save base or abstract class that reused multiple times when creating test case utils : store helper class or method in reusable task
+in Pom xml, copy past or import this library that can you get from here "https://github.com/albertSuhardi/automationbackendbibit/blob/main/pom.xml" in test/java/com/bibit make 3 directory base  : for store/save base or abstract class that reused multiple times when creating test case utils : store helper class or method in reusable task